Idlib Governorate clashes (July 2017): The clashes

-Prior to the major breakout of fighting, on 14 July, clashes occurred between Ahrar al-Sham and Suqour al-Sham against Tahrir al-Sham in multiple locations in the Idlib Governorate, including Saraqib and Jabal Zawiya.
+Prior to the major breakout of fighting, on 14 July, clashes occurred between Ahrar al-Sham and Suqour al-Sham against Hay'at Tahrir al-Sham in multiple locations in the Idlib Governorate, including Saraqib and Jabal Zawiya.

-On 19 July, forces of Tahrir al-Sham took hold of the town of Salqin, later in the day capturing Al-Dana and Saraqib.
-On 20 July, Tahrir al-Sham captured the border town of Atme from Ahrar al-Sham.
-Following the capture of Atme, Tahrir al-Sham attempted to capture the Bab al-Hawa Border Crossing in its campaign to cut off Ahrar al-Sham from Turkey.
-On 21 July, a convoy of forces from the Sham Legion and the Nour al-Din al-Zenki Movement, which left Tahrir al-Sham the previous day, headed to Darat Izza near frontlines between Ahrar al-Sham and Tahrir al-Sham.
-However, before reaching the frontlines, the convoy was intercepted by Tahrir al-Sham, and was forced to withdraw.
-On the same day, a cease-fire agreement was reached between Ahrar al-Sham and Tahrir al-Sham, which involved the withdrawal of Ahrar al-Sham from the Bab al-Hawa border crossing and its control handed over to a civil council.
-Soon after, Tahrir al-Sham forces entered the towns of Maarrat Misrin and Ram Hamdan, after Ahrar al-Sham withdrew without fighting.
+On 19 July, forces of Hay'at Tahrir al-Sham took hold of the town of Salqin, later in the day capturing Al-Dana and Saraqib.
+On 20 July, Hay'at Tahrir al-Sham captured the border town of Atme from Ahrar al-Sham.
+Following the capture of Atme, Hay'at Tahrir al-Sham attempted to capture the Bab al-Hawa Border Crossing in its campaign to cut off Ahrar al-Sham from Turkey.
+On 21 July, a convoy of forces from the Sham Legion and the Nour al-Din al-Zenki Movement, which left Hay'at Tahrir al-Sham the previous day, headed to Darat Izza near frontlines between Ahrar al-Sham and Hay'at Tahrir al-Sham.
+However, before reaching the frontlines, the convoy was intercepted by Hay'at Tahrir al-Sham, and was forced to withdraw.
+On the same day, a cease-fire agreement was reached between Ahrar al-Sham and Hay'at Tahrir al-Sham, which involved the withdrawal of Ahrar al-Sham from the Bab al-Hawa border crossing and its control handed over to a civil council.
+Soon after, Hay'at Tahrir al-Sham forces entered the towns of Maarrat Misrin and Ram Hamdan, after Ahrar al-Sham withdrew without fighting.

 Russia and Turkey considered intervening to bring peace to the region.

 On 22 July, HTS captured the remaining parts of Idlib city not already under their control, with Ahrar evacuating the city, heading towards the southern parts of Idlib Governorate; on the next day, both sides agreed to renew the ceasefire.
 Nevertheless, HTS and Turkistan Islamic Party fighters also evicted Ahrar al-Sham from the Khirbat al-Joz border crossing and clashed with it in Jisr al-Shughur's western countryside.
 A car bomb explosion in Idlib city also killed between 13 and 52 people, including up to 50 HTS members and 2 civilians.